Marcus theory: Inner sphere electron transfer

 the expression for $\lambda_{in}$ can also be derived, but it is more complicated.
 These reactions have a free reaction enthalpy $\Delta G^0$ which is independent of the reorganization energy and determined by the different redox potentials of the iron and cobalt couple.
 Consequently, the quadratic Marcus equation holds also for the inner sphere reorganization energy, including the prediction of an inverted region.
 One may visualizing this by (a) in the normal region both the initial state and the final state have to have stretched bonds, (b) In the $\Delta G^{\ddagger} = 0$ case the equilibrium configuration of the initial state is the stretched configuration of the final state, and (c) in the inverted region the initial state has compressed bonds whereas the final state has largely stretched bonds.

 Similar considerations hold for metal complexes where the ligands are larger than solvent molecules and also for ligand bridged polynuclear complexes.

-The probability of the electron jump
+Probability of the electron jump

 The strength of the electronic coupling of the donor and acceptor decides whether the electron transfer reaction is adiabatic or non-adiabatic.
-In the non-adiabatic case the coupling is weak, i.e. H_{AB} in Fig. 3 is small compared to the reorganization energy and donor and acceptor retain their identity.
+In the non-adiabatic case the coupling is weak, i.e. H_{AB} in Fig. 3 is small compared to the reorganization energy thus the donor and acceptor states retain a significant degree of their identity based on the sweep rate or the velocity of the system through the crossing point.
 The system has a certain probability to jump from the initial to the final potential energy curves.
-In the adiabatic case the coupling is considerable, the gap of 2 H_{AB} is larger and the system stays on the lower potential energy curve.
+In the adiabatic case the coupling is considerable and the sweep rate is small, the gap of 2 H_{AB} is larger and the system stays on the lower potential energy curve as it is able to relax adiabatically due to electronic correlations.